GluuFederation/docs-oxd-prod/3.1.3/sources/libraries/languages/python/index.md

 ### Important Links

 - [oxd docs](https://gluu.org/docs/oxd)
-- oxd-python [API docs](https://rawgit.com/GluuFederation/oxd-python/3.1.2/docs/html/index.html) for the auto-generated pydocs, which includes more in-depth information about the various functions and parameters
+- oxd-python [API docs](https://rawgit.com/GluuFederation/oxd-python/3.1.3/docs/html/index.html) for the auto-generated pydocs, which includes more in-depth information about the various functions and parameters
-- See the code of a [sample Flask app](https://github.com/GluuFederation/oxd-python/blob/3.1.2/examples/flask_app) built using oxd-python
+- See the code of a [sample Flask app](https://github.com/GluuFederation/oxd-python/blob/3.1.3/examples/flask_app) built using oxd-python
 - Browse the oxd-python [source code on Github](https://github.com/GluuFederation/oxd-python)

 ## Configuration

 oxd-python uses a configuration file to specify information needed to configure your OpenID Connect client.
-If OpenID dynamic client registration is used, the config file needs to be *writable by the app*, because oxd will save the client id and client secret to this file.
+If OpenID dynamic client registration is used, the config file needs to be *writable by the app*, because oxd will save the client ID and client secret to this file.

 oxd-python can communicate with the oxd server via sockets or HTTPS.
 There is **no difference** in code--just toggle the `https_extension` configuration property.
 Sockets are used when the oxd server is running locally.

 Below are minimal configuration examples for sockets and HTTPS transport.
-The [sample.cfg](https://github.com/GluuFederation/oxd-python/blob/3.1.2/sample.cfg) file contains a full list of configuration parameters and sample values.
+The [sample.cfg](https://github.com/GluuFederation/oxd-python/blob/3.1.3/sample.cfg) file contains a full list of configuration parameters and sample values.

 !!!
 Note
     The client hostname should be a valid hostname (FQDN), not a localhost or an IP Address.